 Once an account is created, all values (with the exception of the account code) may be updated.

 Closing an account permanently deletes its billing information, cancels any active subscriptions (canceled subscriptions will remain active until the end of the current billing period before expiring), and fails any open invoices.
 We recommend closing accounts only when all business is concluded

 You will see the option to close an account when viewing an account in the admin console.

-A closed account can be reopened by clicking the "Reopen Account" button in the admin console, or by creating a new account with the same account code.
+A closed account can be reopened by accessing the Account Options menu in the admin console and choosing "Reopen Account", or by creating a new account with the same account code.
 Reopening an account will restore its history but billing information will need to be provided by the customer to continue billing.